dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 * Follow [Hiding Verbose](verbose.md) for correct setup, set `UIScale` to `02` for HiDPI
 * Users also have noticed that setting `ConsoleMode` to Max will sometimes fail, leaving it empty can help

+## No temperature/fan sensor output

+So couple things:

+* iStat Menus doesn't yet support MacPro7,1 readouts
+* VirtualSMC's sensors do not support AMD

+For iStat, you'll have to wait for an update.
+For AMD users, you can use: [FakeSMC3_with_plugins](https://github.com/CloverHackyColor/FakeSMC3_with_plugins/releases)

+**Note for AMD**:
+* FileVault support requires more work with FakeSMC
+* Make sure no other SMC kexts are present, specifically those from [VirtualSMC](https://github.com/acidanthera/VirtualSMC/releases)